 As you would expect with an adventure helmet, field of vision is great, with a wide aperture.
 The Hornet has really embraced the off-road helmet design in both shape and fit.
 If you are coming from motocross it will not feel to much different from the type of helmet you may have worn.
 With this in mind, Shoei have designed the helmet so that you can use the helmet with goggles on and then pull the visor down if required.
 This is very much a design feature from the VX Pro featured elsewhere on motocrossadvice.com

-As with most premium ATV helmets, the venting system is highly capable for the variety of riding ATV riders will be doing.
+As with most premium ATV helmets for adults, the venting system is highly capable for the variety of riding ATV riders will be doing.
 Air comes in through the front vents,.
 The Chin vent has a simple open/closed option.
 It is then fed through the variety of channels and ports within the helmet through to the rear exhaust ports.
 Cold dry air in, damp warm air out.
 Simple and highly effective.
 Brow vents bring air in through the top of the helmet.

 The off-road style peak has a clever gill system, which will keep things tidy as you increase speeds for tarmac riding, and is designed to be completely replaceable should the worst happen.
 The visor has the handy addition of Shoei’s ratchet system found on their race and road ranges.
 This will allow you to secure the visor open at various settings, increasing airflow further.
 The peak and visor are completely separate, allowing you to change the visor on the road.
 The peak is also removable with quarter turns of the lock in screws, and one push on the central button.